 - The little trees the Applicant has proposed to put up would not hide anything.
 The access along 23rd would be very unappealing.
 The location of the building with the metal facing downtown does not complement or show off the Co-op from the downtown area.
 One of the specific goals of the zoning was to complement downtown; here the back of the building faced downtown.
 Relocate the building to the east side so the people who are members and use the Co-op can see the real building as they come from downtown, not visitors from Portland.
 The massing of the building shuts down any river views down 23rd.
 Relocate the building to the east side. - Driving down Highway 30, all one will see is a glimpse of the river, which is minimal.
 Relocation of the building to the east includes all the amenities, outdoor dining, storm drainage, surface area, and provisions for the entrance to the Co-op.
 Future development of the parcel to the east would block the back of the building.
 This is not the case with the proposed design.
 People will always see the back of the building.
 He was concerned with the comments about pedestrians.
 All the Applicant has to do is provide a sidewalk along Marine Drive.
-He lives in Mill Pond and would not have any problems getting through traffic. - There are two options for locating the building to the east side, the one submitted by the developer called Option B and one he submitted.
+He lives in Mill Pond and would not have any problems getting through traffic. - Option B and one he submitted.
 The main difference is the number of parking stalls.
 He asked the Commission to delay approval of the plans until Staff can review the new location of the building with the owner and resolve the other 13 issues that need to be completed and defined by the owner.